 BUT, like I said, make sure you check with the campsite in advance.

-Many campsites do not allow wood to come in from offsite due to non-native insects entering the campsite.
+Many campsites and National Parks do NOT allow wood to come in from offsite due to non-native insects entering the campsite.

 OH!
 And by all means, don’t forget the matches or lighters!